gargum/ESP-BLE-HID/README.md

  - [x] Set PID, VID, version
  - [x] 6KRO & NKRO support
  - [x] Relative pointers
- - [x] Absolute pointers - *iOS nor Android supports this afaik, it works everywhere else*
+ - [x] Absolute pointers - *Neither iOS nor Android support this
  - [x] Switch between relative and absolute without reflashing
  - [ ] Digitizers with pen/barrel
  - [ ] Touchscreens with multitouch
+ - [x] 64x gamepad buttons
+ - [x] 2x analogue sticks
+ - [x] 2x analogue triggers
+ - [ ] 1x 3-Axis Gyroscope - Haven't fully tested and polished it yet
- - [ ] Joystick emulation
+ - [ ] 1x 3-Axis Accelerometer - Haven't fully tested and polished it yet
- - [x] Compatible with Android
+ - [x] Compatible with Android* (Android itself lacks absolute pointer support)
  - [x] Compatible with Windows
  - [x] Compatible with Linux
  - [x] Compatible with MacOS
- - [x] Compatible with iOS
+ - [x] Compatible with iOS* (iOS itself lacks absolute pointer support)

 ## Installation
 - (Make sure you can use the ESP32 with the Arduino IDE.
 [Instructions can be found here.](https://github.com/espressif/arduino-esp32#installation-instructions))
 - [Download the latest release of this library from the release page.](https://github.com/T-vK/ESP32-BLE-Keyboard/releases)
 - In the Arduino IDE go to "Sketch" -> "Include Library" -> "Add .ZIP Library..." and select the file you just downloaded.
-- You can now go to "File" -> "Examples" -> "ESP32 BLE Keyboard" and select any of the examples to get started.
+- You can now go to "File" -> "Examples" -> "ESP-BLE-HID" and select any of the examples to get started.

 ## Example